NeilHobbs/polyres/README.md

 ## Incorporating polygenic resistance into Insecticide Resistance Management

 ## Description
 **polyres** enables the user to incorporate poygenic insecticide resistance (and the associated resistance intensity) into insecticide resistance models.
 This is achieved through a quantitative genetics framework.
 Resistance intensity is converted to bioassay survival  using the Hill variant of the Michaelis-Menten equation.
-This package is developed primarily around the *Anopheles gambiae* mosquito, but is applicable to most bloodfeeding insects.
+This package is developed primarily around the *Anopheles gambiae* mosquito, but can be broadly applicable to most bloodfeeding insects.

 ## Getting Started